Understanding What God Truly Wants From His People

 addressed to a people who were already religious—those who offered

+prayers.
 External devotion, no matter how impressive, could not cover internal

 disobedience or hidden sin.